Ultimate Travel Guide: San José del Cabo, Mexico

 San José del Cabo is characterized by it’s tropical desert climate featuring a “hot” and a “cool” season.

-• Hot Season (June-October): Daytime highs average in the 90s with evenings in the mid-70s.
+Hot Season (June-October): Daytime highs average in the 90s with evenings in the mid-70s.
 This is also the most humid time of year, despite the desert climate.
+August & September are also the rainy season - bringing the most rain this area will see throughout the year.

 The cobblestone streets of San José del Cabo are lined with papel picado flags the flap in the coastal breezes.
 Street art adorns the walls of the historic, colonial buildings and around every corner, you’ll find galleries, boutiques and and souvenir stalls.
 The central plaza, Plaza Mijares, is lined with street food carts and a vibrant atmosphere that makes this quieter more sophisticated city undeniably charming.